qrvey/partner-portal/docs/ui-docs/dataviews/tabular-view.md

 ## Column Operations

-You can reorder and resize columns as well as create aggregates to analyse data in the table.
+You can reorder and resize columns as well as create aggregates to analyze data in the table.

 ### Column Order
 To reorder columns, click on a column header you want to move, then drag and drop it to a new location.

 ### Column Size
-Hover over the right side of the column heading until the <span style="font-size:x-large">**⇹**</span>
+Hover over the right side of the column heading until the <span style="font-size:x-large">**⇹**</span> appears.
+Next, click and drag left or right to adjust the column size.

 ### Aggregates